 Foods and other things that turn off Phase 1 (Inhibitors)

-Drugs including antihistamines, stomach acid blockers, ketoconazole, naringenin (from grapefruit juice), turmeric, green tea, red chilli pepper, clove oil, onions (quercetin), calendula, milk thistle, ageing, hypothyroid, toxins from inappropriate intestinal bacteria.
+Drugs including antihistamines, stomach acid blockers, ketoconazole, naringenin (from grapefruit juice), turmeric, green tea, red chili pepper, clove oil, onions (quercetin), calendula, milk thistle, aging, hypothyroid, toxins from inappropriate intestinal bacteria.

 Phase II is the second part of Liver detoxification.
 Detoxifies drugs such as; acetaminophen, nicotine, caffeine, pesticides, epoxides, aspirin and benzoates.
 For these toxins to be cleared out the following nutrients are required; glutathione, vitamin B6, glycine, SAMe, methyl groups, molybdenum, cysteine, acetyl CoA and others.

 Foods and other things that turn on Phase 2 (Activators)